Meet Coach Eleni

 Topics Discussed in Coaching

 Eleni and her colleagues coach around all things leadership and workplace-related.
-Topics includes, but are not limited to: transforming toxic work cultures, strategic thinking, grit, clarity, goal-setting, vision-alignment, influence/credibility, power, resilience, presence, communication, assertiveness, trust-building, engagement, emotional intelligence, burnout, career derailment, responding vs reacting, talent retention, errors, project failures, project opportunities, high-risk projects and high-visibility initiatives.
-More sensitive topics that require discreet coaching include the transformation of toxic team cultures, project failures, bully behavior, moral injury, law suits and suicide prevention/awareness.
+Topics includes, but are not limited to: transforming toxic work cultures, strategic thinking, grit, clarity, goal-setting, vision-alignment, influence/credibility, power, resilience, presence, communication, assertiveness, trust-building, engagement, emotional intelligence, burnout, career derailment, responding vs reacting, talent retention, errors, project failures, toxic team cultures, project opportunities, high-risk projects and high-visibility initiatives.

 Etc.